The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: The Okuyama--Wajima argument revisited

 \section{The Okuyama--Wajima argument revisited}

 The aim of this section is to apply Theorem \ref{thm:A-invariant} to derive a new consequence of the Okuyama-Wajima argument, namely Theorem \ref{thm:OWrevisited}.

 The Okuyama-Wajima argument concerns the character theory above Glauberman correspondents.
 Recall that when a $p$-group $Q$ acts by automorphisms on a group $K$ of order coprime to $p$, then the Glauberman correspondence is a canonical bijection $^*\colon \irra Q K \to \irr {\cent K Q}$ between the set $\irra Q K$ of $Q$-invariant irreducible characters of $K$ and the set $\irr{\cent K Q}$ of irreducible characters of the fixed-point subgroup under the action.
 In fact, given $\theta \in \irra Q K$, its Glauberman correspondent $\theta^*$ is the unique irreducible constituent of the restriction $\theta |_{\cent K Q}$ of $\theta$ to $\cent K Q$ appearing with multiplicity coprime to $p$ (see, for instance, \cite[Thm.
 2.9]{Nav18}).
+When the group acting is a $p$-group, then the Glauberman--Isaacs correspondence is precisely the Glauberman correspondence.

-\begin{teo}[The Okuyama--Wajima Argument] Let $A$ be a group, let $p$ be any prime.
-Suppose $K \nor A$ has order not divisible by $p$.
-Let $Q$ be a $p$-subgroup of $A$ such that $KQ \nor A$.
-Let $B=\norm{A}{Q}$ and $C=\cent{K}{Q}$.
+\begin{teo}[The Okuyama--Wajima Argument] Let $G$ be a group, let $p$ be a prime.
+Suppose $K \nor G$ has order not divisible by $p$.
+Let $Q$ be a $p$-subgroup of $G$ such that $KQ \nor G$.
+Let $H=\norm{G}{Q}$ and $C=\cent{K}{Q}$.
 Let $\theta \in \irr{K}$ be $Q$-invariant and let $\theta^*\in \irr{C}$ be the Glauberman correspondent of $\theta$.
-Suppose that $C \leq U \leq B$ is such that $U/C$ is abelian.
+Suppose that $C \leq U \leq H$ is such that $U/C$ is abelian.
 Then $\theta$ extends to KU if and only if $\theta^*$ extends to U. \end{teo} \begin{proof} See \cite[Thm.
 2]{OW80}.
 Notice that in the statement of \cite[Thm.
-2]{OW80}, $Q$ is a Sylow $p$-subgroup of $G$ and $U=B$, but these stronger hypotheses are not necessary (using \cite[Thm.
+2]{OW80}, $Q$ is a Sylow $p$-subgroup of $G$ and $U=H$, but these stronger hypotheses are not necessary (using \cite[Thm.
 5.10 and Cor.
 6.2]{Nav18}, for instance).
 A more detailed proof can be found in \cite[Thm.
-8.16]{Nav18}. \end{proof}
+8.6]{Nav18}. \end{proof}

-The statement of Theorem \ref{thm:OW} remains valid even when the quotient $U/C$ is not assumed to be abelian; however, the proof of this seemingly innocuous generalization requires completely different ideas and a fairly great amount of work, see for instance \cite[Cor.
+The statement of Theorem~\ref{thm:OW} holds more generally under the weaker assumption that $K$ and $Q$ have coprime orders, by work of Wolf~\cite[Thm.~1.5]{Wol90} (for the case where $Q$ is solvable see also \cite[Thm.
+6.10]{Isa18}).
+It also remains valid when the quotient $U/C$ is not assumed to be abelian; however, the proof of this seemingly innocuous generalization requires completely different ideas and a fairly great amount of work, see for instance \cite[Cor.
 11.3 and Thm.
 4.3]{Lad11} or \cite[Thm.
 6.5]{Tur08} combined with \cite[Thm.
 7.12]{Tur09}.
 When the prime $p=2$, T. Wolf found a character-theoretical proof of this fact \cite[Thm.
 1.5]{Wol90}, relying on properties of the Isaacs correspondence \cite{Isa73}.

 As mentioned in the Introduction and for the purpose of this note, the Okuyama-Wajima argument will suffice.
 We need to derive some consequences from it using the results contained in the previous section.
 Before doing so, we need to prove an easy, yet useful, lemma.
 Given groups $K, G\nor A$ with $K\sbs G$, $P\in \syl p G$, and a $P$-invariant $\theta \in \irr K$, we will be interested in counting the number